lightly-ai/NvidiaTLTActiveLearning/README.md

 ```

 ### 2.2 Training and Inference <a name=training>
 Now that we have our annotated training data, let's train an object detection model on it and see how well it works!
-We use the Nvidia Transfer Learning Toolkit which allows us to train a YOLOv4 object detector from the command line.
-The cool thing about transfer learning is that we don't have to train a model from scratch and so we require fewer annotated images to get good results.
+Use the Nvidia Transfer Learning Toolkit to train a YOLOv4 object detector from the command line.
+The cool thing about transfer learning is that you don't have to train a model from scratch and therefore require fewer annotated images to get good results.

-Let's start by downloading a pre-trained object detection model from the Nvidia registry.
+Start by downloading a pre-trained object detection model from the Nvidia registry.

 ```
 mkdir -p ./yolo_v4/pretrained_resnet18